blake-mealey/mantle-docs/docs/getting-started.md

 redeploying to see how Mantle handles the changes and to get familiar with the format.
 Here are some things you can try on your own:

+- Try deploying to the `prod` environment
-- Remove one of the social links and see what happens
+- Remove one of the social links
 - Add a game icon and thumbnails to the experience
 - Try adding a second place to the experience